louismullie/temp-data/markdown_final/25eafdc1-8e93-9b9b-b9ed-5df8e0cbd6e9.md

 ---

 The maximum number of chords that intersect the line is **1018080**.
-This occurs when the line through (A_1) divides the remaining 2016 points into two equal halves of 1008 points each, so that every chord connecting a point on one side to a point on the other side intersects the line.
-The total is (1008 \\times 1008 = 1018080).
+This occurs when the line through A₁ divides the remaining 2016 points into two equal halves of 1008 points each, so that every chord connecting a point on one side to a point on the other side intersects the line.
+The total is 1008 × 1008 = 1018080.

 ---